si-jie-li/si-jie-li.github.io/_pages/research.md

 *<small>BTW, the professor introduce this just want me not to be so idealized in research.
 Throughout my journey, I kept consulting professors for advice, and the most common feedback I received was, “Don’t be so idealistic,” “It’s impossible,” and “Why do you want this?” :persevere:</small>*

 <h2 id="5">Start from Anti-aging drug</h2>
-Only a few professors were encouraging when I shared my dream of immortality, and my mentor Zhiluo was one of them.
+Only a few professors were encouraging when I shared my dream of immortality, and my mentor Zhi Luo was one of them.
 He guided me to start with polymer synthesis for diseases related to senescence, like calcification.
 To contribute to anti-aging research as soon as possible, I joined his lab to learn **polymer synthesis, characterization, and cell culturing**.
 Everything in the lab was new to me, so I reviewed every detail I learned and self-taught the principles behind the techniques.
 I also frquently audited group meetings to learn about the researches of senior members, absorbed the research principles taught by the professor, and got a general idea of how a lab run.
 <center>
 <img src="/images/lab_log1.webp" width=300/>
 <img src="/images/lab_log2.webp" width=300/>